psyh/testlib/README.md

 10. Show "heart" icon above Person's photo if Person existing in result list got status "like".
 (Use any icon you can find)

 #### Required
-Do not change the code of the module
-Data has to be locally saved
+Do not change the code of the module (even if you think you can do better) Data has to be locally saved

 #### Desirable